 Moreover the allyship gap still persists.
 Despite the fact that more than three-quarters of White employees consider themselves allies to women of colour at work, less than half engage in basic allyship actions such as speaking out against bias or advocating for new opportunities for women of colour.

-By doing an audit of the organization’s practices with respect to race, and the representation of people at various levels in the organization and what that story tells you by way of race and power and how it’s distributed within the organization.
+One way to solve gender discrimination in the workplace is by doing an audit of the organization’s practices with respect to race, and the representation of employees at various levels in the organization and what that story tells you by way of race and power and how it’s distributed within the organization.

 3. Pay Disparity #BreaktheBias

 According to a Built In report, women who work full time in the U.S typically earn 79 cents for every dollar that their male counterparts earn.
 While the statistic may look startling, it also important to note that one of the important factors behind this is that some are less likely to hold senior roles with higher salaries than men.

 20 percent of HR professionals are aware that the gender pay gap exists in their companies.
 And that is why Katie Donovan, founder and equal pay consultant for Equal Pay Negotiations LLC states that HR is naturally positioned to take the lead.
 “Human resources has all the data and can see the big picture.
 They are probably aware of the problem long before anyone else,” Donovan says.